makrai/notes/warstadt19-bertology-npi-ijcai.md

 * Boolean classification tasks of English sentences to evaluate the grammatical knowledge encoded in these models
   * objective is to predict whether a single input sentence is acceptable
-  * abstracting away from gradience in acceptability judgments.
+  * abstracting away from gradience in acceptability judgments
   * Linzen+ (2016) train classifiers on this task using data with manipulated verbal inflection to investigate whether LSTMs can identify subject-verb agreement violations,